Mono-Game/MonoGame.Samples/FuelCell/Documentation/3-FuelCell-Casting-call.md

 - A `ForwardDirection` property that stores the current direction (in [radians](https://en.wikipedia.org/wiki/Radian)) that the fuel carrier is facing.
 This property is also used by the `Camera` class to orientate along the same vector.
 - The `MaxRange` member is used later to prevent the fuel carrier from driving off the playing field.
 This is something that would completely break the gameplay illusion.
+- The `startPosition` property simply sets the height at which the FuelCarrier model from the ground, this will change based on which model you use for your player character.

 As mentioned earlier, the methods are similar to the implementation code for the fuel cell and barrier classes.
 However, in the next part, you will add code that allows the player to drive the fuel carrier around the playing field.
 In fact, the fuel carrier has the singular honor of being the only moving part in the game!